janfiszer/svd-word-embedding/README.md

-# svd-word-embedding
+# Word embedding using
-First word embedding of mine
+First word embedding of mine, using svd.